 public const HOME = '/profile';

-If user needs powerful customization of response then there is authenticated(Request $request, $user)
+If the user needs powerful customization of response then it is authenticated(Request $request, $user).
+This can be found inside AuthenticatesUsers traits.
+Users can define authenticated methods inside LoginController

 :